Beep Test Military Standards

 Training for Military Fitness Tests

 For general entry (Level 7.5–10.1), a 6–8 week interval programme is usually sufficient for those with a basic fitness foundation.
 For special forces (Level 12+), expect 3–6 months of dedicated high-volume training.
+Expect to feel genuinely uncomfortable in the final 2–3 levels — that's normal.
+The test is designed to push you to your limit.

 View the 6-week training programme →